-Idyllic hideaway surrounded by verdant National Parks and isolated white sand beaches
+Idyllic hideaway surrounded by verdant National Parks opposite deserted white sand islands.

 The laid back east coast, in the shadow of Mount Agung, is centred on the sleepy town of Amed.
 A succession of small and idyllic black-sand beaches, interspersed with small fishing villages, creates a peaceful and laid back atmosphere.
 The area is a renowned snorkelling and diving location, with some fantastic reefs off the coast and the famous Liberty Wreck at nearby Tulamben.
 Accommodation is relatively low key, with Villa Markisa a great option particularly suited to families.
 The secluded Amankila on the South East coast is a dramatic and luxurious alternative.